Macroeconomics: Open economies

-Development
+History

 John Maynard Keynes is considered the initiator of macroeconomics when he published his work The General Theory of Employment, Interest, and Money in 1936.

-Macroeconomics as a separate field of research and study is generally recognized to start with the publication of John Maynard Keynes' The General Theory of Employment, Interest, and Money in 1936.
-The terms "macrodynamics" and "macroanalysis" were introduced by Ragnar Frisch in 1933, and Lawrence Klein in 1946 used the word "macroeconomics" itself in a journal title in 1946. but naturally several of the themes which are central to macroeconomic research had been discussed by thoughtful economists and other writers long before 1936.
+Macroeconomics, as a separate field of research and study, is generally recognized to have begun with the publication of John Maynard Keynes's The General Theory of Employment, Interest, and Money in 1936.
+The terms "macrodynamics" and "macroanalysis" were introduced by Ragnar Frisch in 1933, and Lawrence Klein in 1946 used the word "macroeconomics" itself in a journal title in 1946.
+But naturally, several of the themes which are central to macroeconomic research had been discussed by thoughtful economists and other writers long before 1936.

 Before Keynes

 In particular, macroeconomic questions before Keynes were the topic of the two long-standing traditions of business cycle theory and monetary theory.
 William Stanley Jevons was one of the pioneers of the first tradition, whereas the quantity theory of money, labelled the oldest surviving theory in economics, as an example of the second was described already in the 16th century by Martín de Azpilcueta and later discussed by personalities like John Locke and David Hume.
-In the first decades of the 20th century monetary theory was dominated by the eminent economists Alfred Marshall, Knut Wicksell and Irving Fisher.
+In the first decades of the 20th century, monetary theory was dominated by the eminent economists Alfred Marshall, Knut Wicksell, and Irving Fisher.